ruediste/lap-infra/doc/src/infrastructure.md

 in the vagrant directory.

 # OLD

+Before starting the containers, the registry needs to be made available

+    docker pull registry
+    docker tag registry localhost:5000/registry

 On your seed machine, go to your git directory and do

     git clone git@github.com:ruediste1/infra-docker.git